Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: RESULTS

-Finally, our MMF uses equation (\ref{eq_n_e}) to model the gas profile, while the true gas profiles may be different.
+Finally, our filter uses equation (\ref{eq_n_e}) to model the gas profile, while the true gas profiles may be different.
 To examine how our results are affected by the assumed profile, we have made tests by increasing the values of $r_c$ by a constant factor, $\mu$.
 We found that our results do not change significantly as long as $\mu < 1.5$.
-When $\mu$ becomes larger than $1.5$, the values of $K_{500}$ obtained start to decrease, particularly for low-mass groups.
-These tests show that our results are insensitive to the gas density profile, as may be expected from the low angular resolution of the {\it Planck} data.
-To investigate whether or not the extracted values of $K_{500}$ are produced by gas associated with dark matter halos, we have made three further tests in which the gas densities in halos with $\log(M_{500}/{\rm M}_\odot)<13$ are assumed to be zero within a radius of $R_{500}$, $R_{200}$ and $2\times R_{200}$, respectively.
-We found that the $\chi^2$ value for these halos increases by 21\%, 33\%, and 39\%, respectively.
-This indicates that the signals we obtain are consistent with being associated with dark matter halos, but the resolution of the data is too poor to rule out the possibility that a significant fraction of the hot gas lies outside dark matter halos.
+When $\mu$ becomes larger than $1.5$, the values of $\tilde{K}_{500}$ obtained start to change noticeably for low-mass groups.
+The test shows that our results are not very sensitive to the gas density profile, as may be expected from the low angular resolution of the {\it Planck} data.
+However, this also indicates that the current data is not able to provide significant constraints on the details of the gas profiles around halos.
+A similar conclusion is reached in our forthcoming paper \citep{Lim_etal2020a}, where we test a range of profiles predicted from hydrodynamic simulations, using detailed mock CMB maps constructed to mimic the {\it Planck} data.